In this article, we look into the story of FTX and where to keep crypto for maximum safety.

 They also allow store, buy, trade, send, and receive crypto, as well as connect to NFT & DeFi Dapps.
 Learn more about ZenGo here.

-For most users, it makes sense to keep only as much crypto in an exchange account as they intend to use for trading.
+For most users, keeping only as much crypto in an exchange account as they intend to use for trading makes sense.